ahmedcodein/word_guesser/README.md

 ![Correct Letter](docs/images/correct_letter.png)

 Here is a warning message.
-It informs the player that the letter is already guessed.
+It informs the player that the letter, which is just typed in, is already guessed.

 ![Wrong Letter](docs/images/duplicate_guess.png)

-The luck does not stay long with our friend, the player got it wrong in the screenshot below.
+The luck does not stay long with our friend, the player got the letter wrong in the screenshot below.

 ![Wrong Letter](docs/images/wrong_letter.png)

-There are a list error messages can also appear if the player enters invalid inputs, such like: non-alphabetic characters or pressing Ctrl C and Ctrl D. A Selected example is presented in the following screenshots.
+There is a list of error messages that can also appear if the player enters invalid inputs, such like: non-alphabetic characters or pressing Ctrl C and Ctrl D. A Selected example is presented in the following screenshots.

 ![Input letter Error Message](docs/images/input_letter_err_msg.png)